alejandromf-bde/roc-dqwg-ni-matcher/Readme.md

 ### Version: 2.3 (16 September 2022)
 Creates the full merged table from both datasets, instead of the worst 50 examples in the last sheets.
 Fixes some small errors regarding acronym transformations obtained from the ELF code list.

+### Version: 2.4 (30 May 2024)
+Incorporates a location variable summary and a summary of length of identifiers by Registration Authorities

 ## Output